Nish1102/aws-auth-api/README.md

 const app = express();
 const port = 3001;

-// 1) Enable CORS and parse JSON app.use(cors());
+// 1) Enable CORS + parse JSON
-app.options('*', cors());
+app.use(cors());
+// If you want to handle preflight requests on all routes: app.options('*', cors());
 app.use(express.json());